kurotom/MyMemoPy/README.md

 Allows you to translate phrases or text using [Mymemory API](https://mymemory.translated.net/).

+# Installation

+Just run on terminal this command: `$ pip install mymemopy` and enjoy.

 # Usage

 Just import the `MyMemoryTranslate` class and use the `translate` method, provide the `text`, `source_lang` and `target_lang` parameters, wait for the API response and get your translation.